40net-cloud/fortinet-gcp-solutions/gcp-dm/fortigate/ha-ap-elbilb.md

 # Active-Passive HA Fortigate cluster in LB Sandwich
-This template deploys 2 Fortigate instances in an HA cluster between two load balancers (load balancer sandwich pattern).
+This template deploys 2 Fortigate instances in an Active-Passive HA cluster between two load balancers ("load balancer sandwich" pattern).
 LB Sandwich design enables use of multiple public IPs and provides faster, configurable failover times.
 HA multi-zone deployments provide 99.99% Compute Engine SLA.

 ## Diagram
+As unicast FGCP clustering of FortiGate instances requires dedicated heartbeat and management NICs, 2 additional VPC Networks need to be created (or indicated in configuration file).
+This design features 4 separate VPCs for external, internal, heartbeat and management NICs.
+Both instances are deployed in separate zones indicated in **zones** property to enable GCP 99.99% SLA.

+Additional resources deployed include:
+- default route for the internal VPC Network pointing to the internal load balancer rule
+- external IPs - by default one floating IP for incoming traffic from Internet and 2 management IPs, to add more external IPs simply list them in the **publicIPs** property
+- Cloud Router/Cloud NAT service is used to allow outbound traffic from port1 of secondary FortiGate instance (e.g. for license activation)

 ![ELBILB Sandwich diagram](https://app.lucidchart.com/publicSegments/view/b1ee079a-3c64-4e75-acb7-a42e3b6f8982/image.png)

 ## Deployed Resources